 ❓How do I recognize the quality of zeolite?

-Read more about why the tribomechanical grinding process is so important >>>
+Read more about why tribo-mechanical grinding is so important >>>

 ❓Where does Steinkraft Zeolite come from - where is it mined?

 We took a closer look at all raw materials from the EU and decided on the mining site in Eastern Slovakia.
-This raw material was most appealing to the production experts (who had looked at all raw materials in Europe) AND it was described by Prof. Dr. Karl Hecht as the best raw material source, due to its composition.
+This raw material was most appealing to the production experts (who looked at all raw materials in Europe) AND it was described by Prof. Dr. Karl Hecht as the best raw material source, due to its composition.

 ❓How is Steinkraft Zeolite ground?

-Steinkraft pulverizes tribomechanically.
-We have a huge machine in production, actually two, arranged neatly in parallel.
+Steinkraft pulverizes tribo-mechanically.
+We have a huge machine in production, actually two, standing neatly in parallel.
 We decide when to micronize and how fine we want the powder to be.
 You can read more about it here >>>

 ❓Is Steinkraft Zeolite regularly checked for heavy metals?

-However, with synthetically produced zeolite, it can very well happen that aluminum is not quite as fixedly bound and therefore leaches out.
+However, with synthetically produced zeolite, it can indeed happen that aluminum is not so firmly bound and therefore leaches out.
 As I said: with synthetically produced zeolite.

-Therefore, it is also important to buy natural zeolite.
+Therefore, it is important to buy natural zeolite.
 Preferably from a trustworthy zeolite manufacturer.
-Zeolite dealers sometimes don't know that much.
+Zeolite dealers sometimes don't know much about it either.
 I notice this when I ask questions, and it even happens that zeolite dealers get information about their products from us...

-❓I've read that the higher the clinoptilolite content in zeolite, the greater its effect - is that true?
+❓I read that the higher the clinoptilolite content in zeolite, the greater its effect - is that true?

 ❓Do I need to detox my horse?

 Yes, of course.
-Stress hormones leave pollutants in the body, mycotoxins in moldy hay need to be removed from the body.
-The gut microbiome always needs to be rebalanced.
+Stress hormones leave toxins in the body, mycotoxins in moldy hay need to be removed from the body.
+The gut microbiome always needs to be brought back into balance.
 All of this is reason enough to do a detox cure at least once a year.
 The gut can also absorb good nutrients much better again.
+You could also start reading from the first question here.
+And here you have an image for Pinterest.
+We would, of course, be very happy if you pin it and spread the knowledge.

-👉 Here you will find the product of the month and a good overview of all areas of STEINKRAFT
+👉 Here you'll find the Product of the Month and a good overview of all STEINKRAFT areas

-👉 Here you will find all STEINKRAFT products at a glance - directly in the shop
+👉 Here you'll find all STEINKRAFT products at a glance - directly in the shop

 4 comments